 An open-source project like Selenium is maintained by a group of people.
 Now, since this is an open-source project, anyone can contribute to it.
-But only valid changes approved by designated set of people should be pushed to the repository.
-This is done by restricting the access to this repository.
-Similar to the WordPress send for review button.
-Otherwise the code will be in complete chaos and the next version of Selenium will break all your scripts.
-To facilitate manageable collaboration, feature of Github called Forking is used.
+But only valid changes approved by a designated set of people should be pushed to the repository.
+This is done by restricting access to this repository.
+Similar to WordPress send for review button.
+Otherwise, the code will be in complete chaos and the next version of Selenium will break all your scripts.
+To facilitate manageable collaboration, a feature of Github called Forking is used.

-Fork is simply your personal extension of an existing repository in Github.
-That is, when you navigate to an existing repository in Github and click on the little Fork button on top right-hand corner of the page, Github will simply recreate the same repository under your username.
-Now, you can push changes or your newly developed features to the Selenium like its your own repository.
+A fork is simply your personal extension of an existing repository in Github.
+That is, when you navigate to an existing repository in Github and click on the little Fork button on the top right-hand corner of the page, Github will simply recreate the same repository under your username.
+Now, you can push changes or your newly developed features to the Selenium like it’s your own repository.
 So, you have the originating Selenium repository and your forked repository.
-To understand how this helps in collaboration, refer the tutorial on Git Forking workflow.
+To understand how this helps in collaboration, refer to the tutorial on Git Forking workflow.

 When you push changes or a developed feature from your remote repository to the upstream, pull request is used to raise a flag to the developers that you have pushed something to the repository.